-CONSERVE m + mc = 1
+CONSERVE $$m + mc = 1$$

 The CONSERVE statement does not add to the information content of a kinetic scheme and should be considered only as a hint to the translator.
 The NMODL translator uses this algebraic equation to replace the ODE for the last STATE on the left side of the equal sign.
 If one of the STATE names is an array, the conservation equation will contain an implicit sum over the array.
 If the last STATE is an array, then the ODE for the last STATE array element will be replaced by the algebraic equation.
-The choice of which STATE ODE is replaced by the algebraic equation is implementation-dependent and does not affect the solution (to within roundoff error).
-If a CONSERVEd STATE is relative to a compartment size, then compartment size is implicitly taken into account for the STATEs on the left hand side of the CONSERVE equation (see Example 9.8 for discussion of the COMPARTMENT statement).
+The choice of which STATE ODE is replaced by the algebraic equation depends on the implementation, and does not affect the solution (to within roundoff error).
+If a CONSERVED STATE is relative to a compartment size, then compartment size is implicitly taken into account for the STATES on the left hand side of the CONSERVE equation (see Example 9.8: calcium diffusion with buffering for discussion of the COMPARTMENT statement).
 The right hand side is merely an expression, in which any necessary compartment sizes must be included explicitly.